Latest News – updated July 2020.

-To date, there have been thirteen projects adopted by the SACWG, to most of which you can still contribute.
+To date, there have been fifteen projects adopted by the SACWG, eight of which are still active, with two being organised currently.
 You may select the links below to find out more about these surveys.
 The projects are divided into three groups, depending on the level of activity in each.

 - Active Projects.
-These are currently running formal surveys involving both members and local wildlife experts, working in collaboration.
+These are currently running (or shortly to start) formal surveys involving both members and local wildlife experts, working in collaboration.

 - Informal Projects.
 These have ceased organised survey activities but are still accepting casual observations from the public relating to the subject matter of the project.
 See the project websites for information on what sort of information is still useful and who should receive it.

 - Currently “Retired” Projects.
 These are currently neither active nor are they accepting casual observations.
 It is likely that some may be re-activated in the future as long-term (but not necessarily annual) observations are critical to monitoring changes in wildlife.

 The SACWG Annual Report summarises the activities of the Group, with particular emphasis on the achievements of each of our surveys.
 To download the Annual Reports (in PDF format), select the appropriate link below: